sonicFanTech/vidplayer/README.md

 added External artwork persistence across restarts [saved to artmap.json], added Prev / Next buttons in the fullscreen overlay, Overlay auto-hide after a few seconds of inactivity and reappear on mouse move, Also keeps the "choose external artwork when embedded missing" flow, but now it persists the choice immediately. - v2.0.8.1

+v2.0.9 is coming, it's in a BETA Stage rn